tieje/tieje.github.io/content/smart_home/about.md

 ## Scope

-The aim of this project is to build a personal smart home application that can be deployed on a Raspberry Pi 3 running vanilla Raspbian.
+The aim of this project is to build a personal smart home application that can be deployed on a Raspberry Pi 3 running vanilla Raspberry Pi OS.

 ## Motivation